+Comments addressed in r12 based on feedback during IEEE July 2018 meeting

+Change SA query random delay range from TUs to us

-Comments addressed in r9 and r10 based on feedback during IEEE May 2018 meeting – May 8 PM1
+Comments addressed in r9, r10 and r11 based on feedback during IEEE May 2018 meeting – May 8 PM1

 Ap should perhaps deauthenticate rather than disassociate if non-AP STA did not send the SA query.
 There should be a timeout for this – not the same as SA query timeout – The timeout is implementation specific (as it depends on channel condition, number of STAs, medium access time) It is hard to predict how many STAs are contending.

 We are running out of RSNE capabilities.
 Need to wait/check if the assignment is available for OCVC.
 Also need an extension mechanism [to be handled separately].
 If this document is adopted, ANA will be requested for the capabilitiy bit

+Clarify meaning of STA being “allowed to transmit” SA Query.
+Minor typos fixed.

 Comments addressed in r8 based on feedback from IEEE Mar 2018 meeting